The Governing Council of the Cat Fancy

 Not all queens are quiet and submissive.
 However docile they are in their own homes, they can change out of all recognition when confronted by a strange stud cat in unfamiliar surroundings.
 Many hours of patience may be needed before a satisfactory mating is obtained.
 What may seem a large sum for a stud fee is not easily earned.

 You should have sufficient money to spend on the buying and keeping of your stud.

 You will need a male kitten of excellent type when measured against the standard of points for his breed, of good temperament and with a pedigree free from hereditary faults.
 If you are unknown in the cat world as a breeder and exhibitor, your stud should be of such quality that you are able to show him to advantage at cat shows, to enable him to make a name for himself.
 It may involve a long and exhausting search before you are able to locate such a kitten and you also may need to convince the breeder that you are a suitable person to undertake the task of keeping him as a stud cat.
 All stud cats require a GCCF Certificate of Entirety before any kittens can be registered.
-Ask the breeder to obtain the Certificate before you take delivery of the kitten.

 You will need suitable accommodation.
 A stud house may be built to your individual requirements or bought ready for assembly.
 It should be well insulated, well ventilated, have plenty of window space and be easy to clean.
 There should be a run of adequate size for exercise, made of stout timber and Twilweld netting and a safety run to provide security against escape.
 Always remember you are responsible not only for your own cat but also for the safety of any visiting queen.
 Her value to her owner will be beyond price.